Tserith/Mage/README.md

 # Minimal Agnostic General Executable

 The purpose of this project is to experiment with topics related to compilation rather than to create a product with practical use cases.
 Thus, none of these tools will safely parse malformed files.
-Do **not** use these tools on files you did not compile yourself!
+Do not use these tools on files you did not compile yourself.

 ![](img/example.PNG)